 The Flyer from The Dees’ gig at The Water Rats Theatre on Friday 24th September 2004.
 More pics and information to follow when as I discover stuff…

 The Showcase for The Dees, The Album, in July 2004 at the Union Chapel in Islington, London.
 Right near Highbury Corner.
-Photographs by Conal Jones.
+The Dees – inaugural album “2004” The Showcase in 2004 Photographs by Conal Jones.
 Sound by Niall Acott.
-Lights and drama by Dan’s mates, inclluding Andy Audsley.
+Lights and drama by Dan’s mates, including Andy Audsley.

 Did a shoot in the basement of Dreambags yesterday.
 Great setting.
 Not sure about me as subject matter…

 The Dees are in Studio, at Angel Studios in Islington, London.